krasserm/krasserm.github.io/industry/index.md

 **Type:** Freelance

 I partner with clients to develop and operate software systems at scale, with a focus on artificial intelligence, distributed systems, event sourcing and system integration.
+Solutions I built for clients serve thousands of B2B customers worldwide.
 See <a href="/industry/">industry experience</a> for a selected list of projects, and <a href="/stories/">stories</a> for selected open source contributions.